Serve in anOld-fashioned glass

 7ml (1⁄4) Fernet Branca

 When I first translated this recipe from Portuguese I mistook lime juice for lemon.
-But when corrected by Marcelo Sant'Iago, editor of Difford's Guide Brazil, I retried this cocktail made with both citrus juices alongside each other and concluded that I much prefer the lemon.
+But when corrected by Marcelo Sant'Iago, then editor of Difford's Guide Brazil, I retried this cocktail made with both citrus juices alongside each other and concluded that I much prefer the lemon.
 It's delicious with lime but even better with lemon.
-That said, I find limes in Brazil sweeter and more fragrant than those shipped to the UK so my preference may be different if in Brazil.
+That said, I find limes in Brazil sweeter and more fragrant than those shipped to the UK so my preference may be different if making this cocktail in Brazil.

 I've also taken the liberty of swapping out 20ml of 1:1 sugar syrup for 15ml of 2:1 sugar.
 However, with 12.5ml of 2:1 sugar syrup and 2.5ml of 3:1 honey syrup, this cocktail is even more divine.